-My name is Dale Yuzuki, and recently joined a firm called SeraCare based in Milford, MA that manufactures products used in the in-vitro diagnostic industry.
+My name is Dale Yuzuki, and am with a firm called SeraCare based in Milford, MA that manufactures products used in the in-vitro diagnostic industry.
 SeraCare manufactures infectious disease controls, provides disease-state materials and serum and plasma-based products for companies worldwide.

 As a Director of Market Development, I’ll be combining both product development and marketing roles to launch new next-generation sequencing products into the translational clinical diagnostics area, which is under increasing scrutiny and regulation from federal agencies.
 As NGS receives greater importance in clinical diagnostics, the need for effective controls and uniform metrics is an important one.